 My research and teaching specializations are the cultural histories of contemporary music and multimedia industries, with a focus on the Philippines and the US.

-My current book project Pop Convergence (under contract with Oxford University Press) examines musical flows in contemporary Manila.
+My current book project Pop Convergence (under contract with Oxford University Press) examines musical flows and networks in contemporary Manila.
 Through a combination of archival research, musical analysis, and ethnographic fieldwork, I explore how the country’s mass entertainment industry has bestowed on its audience assurances of cultural and social authority.

-My second project, Listening to Caregiving, engages with global narratives of migration, cultural memory, and archiving.
-Through sonic ethnography, interactive digital mapping, and online crowdsourcing, my work sheds light on the experiences of Filipino domestic workers around the world.
+Another major project, Listening to Caregiving, engages with global narratives of migration, cultural memory, and archiving.
+Through sonic ethnography and interactive digital mapping, my work sheds light on experiences of Filipino domestic workers in select international locations.
 I launched the project at Princeton’s Migration and Humanities Lab, led by Sandra Bermann.
 My exploration has continued with the support of a Faculty Fellowship with the Humanities Institute at UT Austin (2022-2024).

 I’ve taught classes and supervised projects on musicology, ethnomusicology, sound studies, multimedia research methods, global culture industries, digital technologies, and audio/visual production.

 My PhD dissertation was funded by a Cambridge International Scholarship and supervised by Nicholas Cook, Matthew Machin-Autenrieth, and David Trippett.
 My work has additionally been supported by grants awarded by Cambridge Trust, Santander, American Musicological Society, Peterhouse Cambridge, Music & Letters Trust, Princeton University, The New School, and UT Austin.